Charles Francis Murphy: Political influence

 Murphy did not want to entertain the idea of Hearst as the Democratic mayor in 1917, but to avoid appearing as being against Hearst's nomination, Murphy approached the Brooklyn Democratic machine's John F. Hylan, who was also a friend of Hearst, to see if Hylan would run.
 The Brooklyn Democratic boss, John McCooey, according to a story, made a show of forcing Hylan on Murphy as the Democratic nominee and Murphy reluctantly accepted.
 Hearst withdrew from the race, and the Democrats won the mayoral election.

 Murphy guided Smith to victory in the 1918 governor's election.

 Murphy was a delegate at the 1920 Democratic National Convention, and it was in part by his influence that James M. Cox secured the nomination.

 During his reign, Murphy brought Tammany Hall's political influence to the national level.
 In 1924, he and the Democratic Party were expected to nominate Smith for president (before his death, Murphy served as the manager of Smith's campaign effort).
 Murphy also influenced the elections of three New York City mayors, three New York State governors, and the impeachment of Governor William Sulzer.
 Governor Sulzer was propelled into office by Tammany Hall, but during his tenure, Sulzer distanced himself from Tammany politics, refused to follow its orders, and supported general primaries.
 That angered both Tammany Hall and its boss, Murphy; with his help, the State Assembly voted to impeach Sulzer on counts of perjury and fraud.
 Murphy's involvement in the impeachment of a former Tammany member demonstrates his tenacity and fierceness as a political figure.
 Murphy once said, "It is the fate of political leaders to be reviled.
 If one is too thin-skinned to stand it he should never take the job.
 History shows the better and more successful the organization and the leader the more bitter the attacks."

 Edward J. Flynn, a protege of Murphy who became the boss in the Bronx, said Murphy always advised that politicians should have nothing to do with gambling or prostitution and steer clear of involvement with the police department or the school system.

 Death

 Murphy died suddenly of what the New York Times termed "acute indigestion," which affected his heart, on April 25, 1924, at his home in New York City.
 A Roman Catholic, he was given a funeral service at St. Patrick's Cathedral and was buried at Calvary Cemetery in New York.

+In 1926, a committee raised funds for the erection of a flagpole in Union Square Park as a memorial to Charles F. Murphy.
+The flagpole was dedicated in 1930 as the Independence Flagstaff, but instead commemorated the signing of the United States Declaration of Independence as a result of public opposition to a memorial to Murphy.
+In 1985, John J. Murphy Park at Avenue C and the FDR Drive was renamed Murphy's Brother's Playground to honor Charles F. Murphy; the park had been previously named in honor of his brother.